toasted-nutbread/yomitan-handlebars/README.md

+# Info

+This is a clone of https://github.com/elastic/kibana/tree/main/packages/kbn-handlebars.

 # @kbn/handlebars

 A custom version of the handlebars package which, to improve security, does not use `eval` or `new Function`.
 This means that templates can't be compiled into JavaScript functions in advance and hence, rendering the templates is a lot slower.